The Long Discourses

 DĀ 23 Kūṭatāṇḍya (∥ DN 5) [T 1.96c17]

-In a similar story as the previous sutra, the Buddha’s arrives at a town whose lord was a priest named Kūṭatāṇḍya inspires.
+In a similar story as the previous sūtra, the Buddha arrives at a town whose lord was a priest named Kūṭatāṇḍya.
 As with Śroṇatāṇḍya, a group of priests argue that it’s beneath Kūṭatāṇḍya to visit the Buddha.
 However, Kūṭatāṇḍya was planning a large sacrifice but was unsure how to proceed.
-He decides to ask the Buddha, who tells him a story of his previous birth as a warrior king who arranged a similar sacrifice.
-Kūṭatāṇḍya convert to the Buddha’s teaching and attains Nirvāṇa.
+He decides to ask the Buddha, who tells him a story of his previous birth as a warrior king who had arranged a similar sacrifice.
+Kūṭatāṇḍya converts to the Buddha’s teaching and attains nirvāṇa.

 DĀ 24 Dhruva (∥ DN 11) [T 1.101b15]

-A layman named Dhruva encourages the Buddha to instruct the monks to impress people with displays of miraculous abilities, but the Buddha demurs, saying that it would be unwise.
+A layman named Dhruva encourages the Buddha to instruct the monks to impress people with displays of their miraculous abilities, but the Buddha demurs, saying that it would be unwise.
 He then tells Dhruva the story of Asvajit’s search throughout the heavens for a god who knows how to cease the four elements of the body forever.
 Failing to find any answers, he returns to the Buddha, who likens him to a mariner’s bird used to spot land when out to sea.
 Asvajit gets his answer in the form of a pair of famous verses.

 DĀ 25 The Naked Wanderer (∥ DN 8) [T 1.102c25]